Office of Grants and Contracts

 All federal funding agencies have converted to the Grants.gov system for proposal submissions.
-Check our guidelines page and get familiar with the system for submitting federal grant applications.
-Grants.gov's home page has lots of helpful resources, including a FAQs page, a tutorial, a training demonstration on how to complete an application package, and a user guide.
+Check the guidelines page to get familiar with the system for submitting federal grant applications.
+The Grants.gov home page has helpful resources: FAQs page, tutorials, a training demonstration on completing an application package, and a user's guide.

-eRA (NIH Electronic Research Administration) systems provide applicants, grantees and federal staff the tools necessary for electronic processing of grants.
-Used by NIH, AHRQ, CDC, FDA, SAMHSA and the VA, the eRA Commons and IMPAC II systems support the full grants life cycle from receipt to award to closeout.
-For the purposes of exchanging research grants administration information, the NIH provides the "ERA Commons” and “Commons Login”.
+eRA (NIH Electronic Research Administration) systems provide applicants, grantees, and federal staff the tools necessary for electronic processing of grants.
+Used by NIH, AHRQ, CDEC, FDA, SAMHSA, and the VA, the eRA Commons and IMPAC II system support the full grant's life cycle from receipt to award to closeout.
+For purposes of exchanging research grants administration information, the NIH provides the “eRA Commons” and “Commons Login”.
 The eRA Commons is a virtual meeting place where NIH extramural grantee organizations, grantees, and the public can receive and transmit information about the administration of biomedical and behavioral research.